wa1tnr/ainsu-CamelForth-SAMD51-port/README.md

 # ainsuCFxd51-a

-  git remote add origin https://github.com/wa1tnr/ainsuForth-CF-samd51-forth.git

-(from ainsuMtxd51)

 # NEWS

-CamelForth is now embedded into this forth-like interpreter!

-  'forth' starts CamelForth.
+CamelForth

   Please use ALL CAPS when addressing CamelForth.

-  There is no exit (just reboot to get out of CamelForth).

 http://camelforth.com/news.php